maxalencar/go-ride-fare-estimation/README.md

 ### `/cmd`

-Main applications for this project.
+Main application for this project.

 ### `/internal`